 I asked him a few questions about sports science as a career choice, and this is what he had to say.

 Q: How great are the opportunities for sports scientists in Malaysia?

-A: I think the opportunities for sport scientists, both in research and in practise, are improving and will continue to improve.
+A: I think the opportunities for sport scientists, both in research and in practice, are improving and will continue to improve.

-Elite sports is getting more competitive and without sport science, we risk getting left behind.
-The extent of which the field is being utilised by the governing bodies are unknown to me but what I do know is that there are institutions that participate in research.
-I suppose the whole idea of someone going into a sports related career is still received in a lukewarm fashion given the cultural desire for other forms of success along other career paths, which might be result in the lack of supply to demand in this field.
+Elite sports are getting more competitive and without sports science, we risk getting left behind.
+The extent to which the field is being utilised by the governing bodies are unknown to me but what I do know is that there are institutions that participate in research.
+I suppose the whole idea of someone going into a sports-related career is still received in a lukewarm fashion given the cultural desire for other forms of success along other career paths, which might result in the lack of supply to demand in this field.

 However, seeing how sports teams have been investing in foreign players, coaches and/or sports staff, especially Europeans, they can no doubt raise awareness of the importance of the field in improving performance.
 This should spark an interest in further probing the limits to which we can achieve athletic success.

 Exposure of our local athletes to the international scene also serves to broaden their horizons, which helps out in the same way.

 Q: Can sports science graduates study the subject and find work locally?